1973 Triumph Trident T-150V

 On the production and sales front, the news wasn’t so good, especially in the critical American market.
 While performance and reliability were good, potential US buyers were put off by the homely styling of the Trident For some reason, Triumph went to an outside firm, Ogle Design, to style the bike and the resulting “breadbox” tank, slab looking side covers, and fanciful ray gun mufflers were offputting to US buyers.
 Frankly, it didn’t look like a Triumph.
 In fact, by 1970, the factory was forced to offer an expensive “beauty kit” that made the bike look acceptably like a 3-cylinder Bonneville.

-Over the next few years additional improvements were made such as disc front brakes and “megaphone” silencers, and finally, in 1972, the T 150V appeared.
+Over the next few years, additional improvements were made such as disc front brakes and “megaphone” silencers, and finally, in 1972, the T 150V appeared.
 The biggest change for this model was to a 5-speed transmission, a first for Triumph.
-The T 150V offered for sale here is a lovely example with only 10,827 original miles.
-It is in very original condition in its Regal Purple (really a deep blue) and white livery.
-The carburators were recently rebuilt, all fluids changed, and it has new front brake pads and master cylinder seals.
+This T 150V is a lovely example with only 10,827 miles showing on the clock.
+Upon inspection, this unit looks to be a very nicely restored example.
+The carburetors were recently rebuilt, all fluids changed and it has new front brake pads and master cylinder seals.
 The machine is laced with stainless steel spokes and sparks are provided by a Boyer electronic ignition.

 Spares that come with the bike are a new air filter, side cover badges, and fork top nut “decals”.
 Also included are a Parts Catalog, Workshop Manuals (2), Owners Manuals (2), the “Triumph Trident Super Profile” book by Ivor Davies, and the Mick Duckworth book, “Triumph and BSA Triples”.
 The bike carries a 1973 Title.